amazonian-trogon-1600

 Behavior: Amazonian Trogons are primarily arboreal birds, meaning they spend most of their time in the forest canopy.
 They are often observed perching quietly on branches, searching for small insects, fruits, and other food items.
 Trogons are known for their distinctive calls and vocalizations, which play a crucial role in communication and territorial defense.

+Breeding: During the breeding season, male Amazonian Trogons may perform courtship displays to attract females.
 They build nests in tree cavities or thickets, where the female lays eggs and both parents take turns incubating them.
 The chicks are cared for and fed by both parents until they are ready to leave the nest.

-Conservation Status: The conservation status of the Amazonian Trogon in Colombia is of concern due to habitat loss and fragmentation caused by deforestation and human activities.
+Conservation Status: The conservation status of the Amazonian Trogon in Colombia is of Concern due to habitat loss and fragmentation caused by deforestation and human activities.

 MALE